Geoff Chappell, Software Analyst

 The function returns STATUS_SUCCESS if successful, else a negative error code.

 The NtSetIntervalProfile function and its alias ZwSetIntervalProfile are exported by name from NTDLL in version 3.10 and higher.
-In kernel mode, where ZwSetIntervalProfile is a stub and NtSetIntervalProfile is the implementation, neither is exported.
+In kernel mode, where ZwSetIntervalProfile is a stub and NtSetIntervalProfile is the implementation, neither is exported until the 1607 release of Windows 10 exports the stub.

 Neither NtSetIntervalProfile nor its alias is documented.
 As ZwSetIntervalProfile, it is declared in the ZWAPI.H file in the Windows Driver Kit (WDK) for Windows 10.